JvanKatwijk/qt-dab/README.md

 * Spectrum view (incl. constellation diagram)
 * Scanning function (scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected)
-* Detailled information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, protection level, CPU usage, language, 4 quality bars)
+* Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, protection level, CPU usage, language, 4 quality bars)
 * Dumping of the complete DAB channel (produces large raw files!) and